Heads: 0

 Heads Probability: ½ = 50%

-Using the rule of total outcomes and favorable outcomes, you can also find the probability of different options when flipping more than one coin.
+Using the rule of total outcomes and favorable outcomes, you can also find the probability of different options when tossing more than one coin.
+This coin tosser ensures an even probability of outcomes.

 Portland Name Decision

-One of the most famous coin flips in history occurred in 1845.
+One of the most famous penny coin flip in history occurred in 1845.

 Francis Pettygrove and Asa Lovejoy discovered the city of Portland.
 Initially called The Clearing, it covered an area of 640 acres.